AirtonTiago/airtontiago/README.md

 # Hello, folks!
 My name is Airton Tiago 👋

-Airton is a data scientist with 4+ years of professional experience in solving cross-industry business problems and enabling data-centric decision making.
-He is working for XING, the largest online business network in Germany, Austria, and Switzerland with 19 million members.
-His post graduate program in Data Science was obtained at Instituto Tecnológico de Aeronáutica - ITA, while researching NLP in order to classify airport customer complaints in Brazil.
+I'm a data scientist with 4+ years of professional experience in solving cross-industry business problems and enabling data-centric decision making.
+I'm working for XING, the largest online business network in Germany, Austria, and Switzerland with 19 million members.
+My post graduate program in Data Science was obtained at Instituto Tecnológico de Aeronáutica - ITA, while researching NLP in order to classify airport customer complaints in Brazil.

 **Dual citizenship :**

 • Brazilian/Portuguese

 **Specialties:**

 • Python / SAS / SQL / R

 • Big data analysis using Hadoop / Hive